Office of Residence Life

 The Office of Residence Life will make every attempt to communicate with Students as needed either by email or phone.
 The email of record for the Office of Residence Life is the Student’s BGSU email address.
 The phone number of record is the phone number associated with the Student’s official University record.

-Bowling Green State University is committed to equal opportunity for Students in employment and education, and does not discriminate on the basis of sex, sexual orientation, race, color, religion, ancestry, national origin, marital status, disability, age, or status as a veteran as identified and defined by law.
-As such, the University agrees to make assignments without discrimination and to avoid changes of original assignments for reasons of sexual orientation, race, color, religion, ancestry, national origin, marital status, disability, age, or status as a veteran as identified and defined by law.
+Bowling Green State University is committed to equal opportunity for Students in employment and education, and does not discriminate on the basis of race, sex, gender identity, gender expression, sexual orientation, color, national origin, ancestry, religion, age, marital status, disability, military status, or veteran status as identified and defined by law. .
+As such, the University agrees to make assignments without discrimination and to avoid changes of original assignments for reasons of race, sex, gender identity, gender expression, sexual orientation, color, national origin, ancestry, religion, age, marital status, disability, military status, or veteran status as identified and defined by law.

 The Student agrees to provide the University with the information and preferences requested on the “My Room & Meals” Preference page for the purpose of hall, room and roommate assignment.
 The University agrees to consider the information and preferences submitted by the Student.
 However, no guarantee of a specific assignment is implied.
 At this time, housing assignments are only available for single students with single sex roommates.
 The Student agrees to observe the hall/room change procedures established by the University and to have prior written approval from an authorized University official before making a change of hall and/or room assignment.
 If a vacancy occurs in the assigned room, the remaining Student(s) agrees to keep appropriate space for roommate(s) available and clean at all times and to accept other roommate(s) as assigned at any time.
 The Student agrees that upon acceptance to a special program (such as a Residential Learning Community), he or she will participate in the program requirements or move to another residence upon the request of the University.
 At the opening of fall and spring semesters and at times of unanticipated over enrollment, the Student may be assigned to temporary or over-assigned housing space.
 These assignments will be charged at the standard room and meal rates as indicated in this Agreement.
 The University will take reasonable steps to ensure that such assignments are as brief in duration as possible.

-The Student understands inquiries for disability-related housing accommodations should be made to Disability Services; 413 South Hall; Bowling Green, OH 43403 by no later than May 31, 2012 for arriving Fall semester Students and November 30, 2012 for arriving Spring semester residents.
+The Student understands inquiries for disability-related housing accommodations should be made to Disability Services; 413 South Hall; Bowling Green, OH 43403 by no later than May 31, 2014 for arriving Fall semester Students and November 30, 2014 for arriving Spring semester Students.
 Current Students are expected to renew their status with Disability Services on an annual basis prior to the beginning of the housing sign-up process.
 Upon review of the Student’s documentation, Disability Services will make a recommendation to the Office of Residence Life regarding the Student’s needs.

 The Student agrees to be directly and financially responsible for keeping the assigned room and its furnishings clean and free from damage, to cooperate with roommates in the common protection of property and in maintenance of the living space, and to advise the University of any deteriorated conditions of the room or its furnishings so timely repairs can be made.
 The Student agrees to use public areas, residential corridors and rooms, and equipment and furnishings in a careful and proper manner, to contribute to the orderliness and cleanliness of all areas, to cooperate in the common protection of property, and to advise the University of any deteriorated or hazardous conditions so timely repairs can be made.
 The Student agrees to pay charges when assessed for common area damages or special housekeeping or maintenance services necessary due to misuse or abuse of facilities or equipment for which the Student is determined to be responsible, or to pay an equal portion of charges assessed to all Students of a corridor, or residence hall, or dining facility when those responsible cannot be identified by the hall staff or the responsible individuals fail to assume the charges.